SFSU-Bethel-Instructional/vmmul-omp-harness-instructional/README.md

 Use the path to the newest headers, here the MacOSX11.3.sdk version:
 > export CXXFLAGS = "-I /Library/Developer/CommandLineTools/SDKs/MacOSX11.3.sdk/System/Library/Frameworks/Accelerate.framework/Versions/A/Frameworks/vecLib.framework/Versions/A/Headers/"

+Then clean your build directory, and rerun cmake then make.

 <br></br>

 # Adding your code